mmeru/cpsc-375-vaccination-analysis/README.md

-# Vacination Analysis
+# COVID-19 Vaccination Data Analysis

-Project for CPSC 375 at CSUF
+- Cleaned and processed diverse COVID-19 vaccination, healthcare bed, and demographic Excel datasets using R and the tidyverse package.

-This R program intakes and tidies vaccine, hospital bed, and demographic data from excel spreadsheets and creates a table of vaccination rates per country.
+- Developed a scatter plot illustrating the relationship between the most recent vaccination rates and days since the first vaccination for each country.

-The program then creates a scatterplot of only the most recent vaccination rate for every country and the number of days since first vaccination.
+- Constructed multiple linear regression models to analyze the impact of healthcare bed availability, life expectancy, and urban population on vaccination rates.

-A bar plot is also included that compares the R-squared values of 5 linear models based on the data.
+- Achieved notable explanatory power of the regression model, with the highest R-squared value of 0.7478.